nodeschool/bainbridge/README.md

 We also own a Meetup Page: <http://www.meetup.com/IslandJS-Nodeschool> and Domain: <http://islandjs.org>.

-Finally, our Facebook community page, [IslandJS](http://www.facebook.com/IslandJS), also helps to support these efforts and serves as a means to let more people know about the group and our upcoming workshops and meetings!
+Finally, our Facebook community page, [IslandJS](http://www.facebook.com/IslandJS), and [Twitter Stream](https://twitter.com/island_js) also helps to support these efforts to let more people know about the group and our upcoming workshops and meetings!

 ## How To: Prepare for a NodeSchool meetup